pylnata/crossdomain-cookie-consent/README.md

 }
 ```

-This library (with some changes) was created for and is used by foxford.ru projects.
+This library (with some changes) was created for and is used by http://foxford.ru projects.